-This draft report has been written to provide information to consultees.
-Consultation will be carried out in line with Equality Commission Guidance and once the consultation period is closed, a final EQIA report will be prepared for Invest NI's consideration taking full account of consultee responses.
-Invest NI's decision will be incorporated into the final report which will be published.
-Thereafter Invest NI will monitor the impact of the policies to identify any further adverse differential impacts and will publish the results of the monitoring.
+This final report has been written following consultation which was carried out in line with Equality Commission Guidance and has taken full account of consultee responses.
+Invest NI will now monitor the impact of the policies to identify any further adverse differential impacts.